borgbase/docs.borgbase.com/pricing.md

 If you find that your current plan is not a good fit, despite the flexible quota, you can always change your plan.
 To do so, just choose a different plan during checkout.
 The new plan will replace your current plan right away and unusued time will be pro-rated.

+## Other Fees

+There are no other fees outside of paying for the initial plan storage and any additional flesible storage you may use.
+We don't charge upload, download or API calls. **Please don't abuse this.** If we notice unusually high traffic, connections or disk activity for your repo, we will contact you to make you aware of the issue.
+This would e.g. happen for a CRON job that accidentially runs every minute.